American Influence. Declining.

 What happens in Kuwait, Afghanistan, North Korea and the Pakistans of the world knock loudly on our front door.

 Brexit matters.
 The interconnectivity of everything translates as intertwined today.
-One-offs are exceptions hard to imagine.
+One-offs are hard to imagine.
 Is the interdependence a fatal embrace for American’s influence?
 I certainly hope not.

 “American influence is on the decline.
 The end of the American Century was not homicide.
 It was suicide.
 We have all decided to listen and watch only ideas with which we already agree.
 As a result we are deaf and dumb.”